Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `facing`

+*Read-only*.
 The facing of the actor, in radians.

 **Returns**: